226 School of Music Building

 In addition to his current duties at LSU, Vangjel is an active performer locally and nationally.
 Currently, he is a member of the Mirari Brass Quintet (Ariel Artists) with whom he maintains an active touring schedule both in the United States and abroad.
 Recently, Mirari spent two weeks touring China and released its second album, renewed, reused, recycled.
 Vangjel is also a member of the internationally acclaimed Fountain City Brass Band (FCBB), a British-style brass band based in Kansas City, KS.
 He can be heard as solo flugelhorn on all of the FCBB albums and as a featured soloist on Over the Rainbow and Celtic Impressions.

-In the summer of 2019, Vangjel won the principal trumpet position with the Mobile Symphony Orchestra.
+Since the Fall of 2019, Vangjel has served as the principal trumpet of the Mobile Symphony Orchestra.
 He has also performed with the Alabama Symphony Orchestra, Louisiana Philharmonic Orchestra, Baton Rouge Symphony Orchestra, and the Kansas City Symphony.
 He has been called upon as a featured soloist with the Fort Smith Symphony, Northland Symphony Orchestra, and the Kansas City Civic Orchestra.
-His first solo album, Still and Quiet Places, will be released by Summit Records in the Fall of 2019.
+His first solo album, Still and Quiet Places, was released by Summit Records in October of 2019.

 Vangjel studied at the University of Missouri - Kansas City (DMA), the University of Michigan (MM), and James Madison University (BM- Music Education).
 His primary teachers include Keith Benjamin, Bill Campbell, Jim Kluesner, and Nancy Taylor.
 He loves making music with his trumpet-playing wife, Jena, and family couch time with their dog, Beaux.